Tom Sawyer (2000 film): Release

 Tom Sawyer premiered on The Nashville Network on March 27, 2000 and repeated on the channel on April 1.
 TNN had planned a different program to air the same time and day as Tom Sawyer's repeat airing, that being the live presentation of that year's annual NASCAR Albertsons 300 race; however, due to rainy weather causing a delay, the sports division of TNN owner CBS chose to not have the channel air the event.
 Thus, Tom Sawyer was aired instead.
 MGM released Tom Sawyer on DVD and VHS on April 4, its soundtrack issued by MCA Records the same day.
 The DVD comes with a featurette about the production of the film.
 MGM later re-released the DVD in the United States on July 30, 2002, the United Kingdom on March 14, 2005, and issued a three-film DVD set on March 5, 2007 that included Tom Sawyer, The Secret of NIMH (1982), and its sequel.

 Critical reception

+The film received generally mixed reviews.

 Harlene Ellin of The Chicago Tribune gave a negative review, saying that it "stray[ed] too far from Twain."
 An uncredited review in the Wichita Eagle was also unfavorable, calling it a "shallow" interpretation of Twain's work.